StefanPetrick/animartrix/README.md

 It enables high framerate FPU rendering and up to 32 bit color depth per RGB chanel for outstanding visual quality and dynamic range.

-96 bit color resolution is ready to be used in your next cutting edge art project or installation.
+96 bit color resolution is ready to be used in your next cutting edge art installation or project.

-If you find my work useful & you'd like to say thank you [I happily welcome your kind donation](https://www.paypal.com/donate/?hosted_button_id=YR7Q795MYU9HS).
+In case you find my work useful & you'd like to say thank you [I happily welcome your kind donation](https://www.paypal.com/donate/?hosted_button_id=YR7Q795MYU9HS).

-Want to license my animations for commercial use?
-Contact me, we will find a solution we're both happy with!
+Would you like to use my animations in your commercial project?
+Please contact me, we will find a fair licensing solution we're both happy with!

 ![Screenshot](pic.png)